jantman/repostatus.org/gh_pages/lifecycle.md

 ### Stable repos

 A repository will reach a stable state as something that is actively worked on.
 Thus all repositories will move into the second group of states as Active.
 From here they might become Inactive or Unsupported.
-Contrary to the unstable states it is totally feasable for a repository to move from any stable state into any other stable state.
+Contrary to the unstable states it is totally feasible for a repository to move from any stable state into any other stable state.

 ### Moved